massivemadness/Squircle-CE/README.md

 ```

 The `onShortcut` method will be invoked only if at least one of following keys is pressed: CTRL, Shift, Alt.
-You might already notice that you have to return a `Boolean` value as the result of `onShortcut` method.
+You might already noticed that you have to return a `Boolean` value as the result of `onShortcut` method.
 Return `true` if the listener has consumed the shortcut event, `false` otherwise.

 ---